Wintellect/MSLearn/Introduction to Git/includes/06-collaborate-using-pull.md

 	$ git request-pull -p origin/master .
 	```

-	`origin/master` is Alice's way to refer to the "master" branch on the "origin" remote.
+	`origin/master` is Alice's way of referring to the "master" branch on the "origin" remote.

 This pull request is essentially the same thing as a pull request on [GitHub](https://github.com).
 It gives you a chance to review her changes before you incorporate her work into the Web site.
-Code reviews are an important part — some would say the *most* important part — of collaborative programming.
+Code reviews are an important part — some would say the most important part — of collaborative programming.

 ## An unsuccessful pull